mf-wu/HiBoFL/README.md

 # HiBoFL
 ### Description
-This repository is the implementation of the HiBoFL framework for the paper "Hierarchy-boosted funnel learning for identifying semiconductors with ultralow lattice thermal conductivity" published in npj Computational Materials.
+This repository is the implementation of the HiBoFL framework for the paper "Hierarchy-boosted funnel learning for identifying semiconductors with ultralow lattice thermal conductivity" published in *npj Computational Materials*.

 ### Schematic
 ![image](https://github.com/mf-wu/HiBoFL/blob/main/figure/Fig1.png)
+*Hierarchy-boosted funnel learning (HiBoFL) framework for accelerating the discovery of functional materials.*